korsakjakub/Compilation-of-quantum-qubit-gates-in-the-presence-of-noise/README.md

-# qc

-quantum computing tools for my quantum computing likes.
+# Compilation of quantum qubit gates in the presence of noise